getachew/hyperledger-server/README.md

 1. Install dependencies with `mix deps.get`
 2. Create a database with `mix ecto.create Hyperledger.Repo`
 3. Run Migration with `mix ecto.migrate Hyperledger.Repo`
-4. Start Hyperledger with `mix phoenix.start`
+4. Start Hyperledger with `mix phoenix.server`

 The endpoint is now running at `localhost:4000`.